Chop Suey!: Music video

 The music video was the band's first collaboration with the director Marcos Siega, and is set in the parking lot of the Oak Tree Inn Motel, 5265 W Sunset Boulevard, in Los Angeles, hometown of the band.
 The members are performing the song on stage, surrounded by approximately 1,500 fans.
 Editing devices are used to create the effect of the band members "walking through" one another and teleporting on and off the stage.
 One scene briefly shows Tankian eating chop suey with some fans, the only reference to the title dish in either the song or the video.
 The video makes use of the SnorriCam technique, in which an actor will have a camera attached to them with a harness, making it appear as though the background is moving and the actor is stationary.
-In the middle of the video, the Armenian Flag can be seen.
+In the middle of the video, the Armenian flag can be seen.
 The video reached one billion views on YouTube in November 2020.

 Reception

-Loudwire included the song in its list of "The Best Hard Rock Songs of the 21st Century", where it was ranked at number one.
+In 2012, Loudwire included the song in its list of "The Best Hard Rock Songs of the 21st Century", where it was ranked at number one.
 Loudwire and Kerrang! both named it as System of a Down's best song.
+In 2017, Annie Zaleski of Spin named it the fourth best nu metal track of all time.
 In March 2023, Rolling Stone ranked "Chop Suey!" at number 37 on their "100 Greatest Heavy Metal Songs of All Time" list.
-As of September 2025, "Chop Suey!" has 1.7 billion streams on Spotify, making it System of a Down's most-streamed song.

 Controversy

 "Chop Suey!" was the first single from Toxicity, an album that was at number one on the Billboard 200 chart during the week of the September 11 attacks.
-A controversy surrounding the single, especially the line '"I don't think you trust in my self-righteous suicide"', at the time led to Clear Channel Radio placing the song on a list of post-9/11 inappropriate titles.
+A controversy surrounding the single, especially the line "I don't think you trust in my self-righteous suicide", at the time led to Clear Channel Radio placing the song on a list of titles considered inappropriate following 9/11.
 Although it was never actually banned from the air, radio stations were advised against playing any of the songs on the list.